-The AX3000 checks the printer status by reading both the "Busy" and "Select-In" signals before printing.

-The AX3000 will not transmit data for printing if the printer handles only the "Busy" signal, i) The 'Operating Mode' Parameter
+Supplemental Signals to Handle: the AX3000 checks the printer status by reading both the "Busy" and "Select-In" signals before printing.
+The AX3000 will not transmit data for printing if the printer handles only the "Busy" signal.
 This parameter determines whether the "Select-In" and/or "Paper Empty" signals will be selected in addition to the "Busy" signal (which is always used).